 The first Security Council meeting on the situation in Ukraine was held on 28 February 2014.
 The meeting was called for by the Permanent Representative of Ukraine by a letter dated 28 February.

-The Security Council met on 13 April and 2 May in response to a letter (S/2014/264) from the Permanent Representative of the Russian Federation requesting "convening of urgent consultations in relation to the situation in Ukraine."
+The Security Council met on 13 April, 2 May, 5 August, and 19 September 2014, as well as 17 February 2015, in response to a letter (S/2014/264) from the Permanent Representative of the Russian Federation requesting "convening of urgent consultations in relation to the situation in Ukraine."

 The Permanent Representative of Ukraine to the United Nations called for a meeting of the Security Council by a letter dated 28 February 2014 (S/2014/136).